 In reality, some homeowners who do short sales can obtain financing to buy another home in as little as two years.

-The Consumer Financial Protection Bureau is hoping to make it easier for homebuyers with simplified mortgage forms that help them compare terms and costs and by creating new rules that will protect homeowners from getting into loans they can’t afford.
+The Consumer Financial Protection Bureau is hoping to make it easier for homebuyers with simplified reverse mortgage forms that help them compare terms and costs and by creating new rules that will protect homeowners from getting into loans they can’t afford.